Mastering ChatGPT Markdown Output: Essential Prompts & Tips

 Supported Markdown Features

-ChatGPT supports a subset of GitHub Flavored Markdown (GFM), which extends basic Markdown with tables, task lists, and strikethroughs.
-For example, the model can output:
+ChatGPT handles most of GitHub Flavored Markdown (GFM), which extends basic Markdown with tables, task lists, and strikethrough.
+For example, it can output:

 ## Sample Heading